 Enable and start pcsd service and Pacemaker

 The following command enables and starts pcsd service and pacemaker.
+Run on all nodes.
 This allows the nodes to rejoin the cluster after reboot.

 sudo systemctl enable pcsd sudo systemctl start pcsd sudo systemctl enable pacemaker